How To Tune A Guitar For Beginners: Master Your Strings Like a Pro in No Time!

 Make it a habit to check your tuning each time before playing because you want to continuously train your ears for certain pitches.
 You’ll be a pro in no time, I promise.

-In this tuning method, I’ve always found it easier to start with the lower strings like the low E, A, or D. Again, this is where training your ears for specific pitches will help you.
-When tuning to another instrument, this is called relative pitch, where you adjust the pitch of your strings up or down to match their pitch.
+Again, this is where training your ears to distinguish the different pitches will help you.
+When tuning to another instrument where you adjust the pitch of your strings up or down to match their pitch, this is called relative pitch.
 Same with matching up with the notes from your favorite songs.

 Exploring the Sounds: Beyond Standard Tuning